The model collection of ancient monuments, sites and sanctuarie

 © Archäologisches Museum Münster/Lianna Hecht

-The Archaeological Museum owns one of the largest model collections of ancient monuments, sites and sanctuaries.
-This impressively illustrates the reconstructed state of buildings, squares and "statue forests".
-Here, the foundation of the Korfsmeyer Collection is particularly noteworthy, as it is, as it were, a cultural monument itself.
-In addition, the unusual scale of 1:100 increases the vividness.
-In particular, the models of the great sanctuaries of Olympia and Delphi or the Athenian Agora as the "cradle of democracy" translate the ancient travelogues in combination with excavation results and enable a holistic approach to Greek and Roman cultural history.
+The Archaeological Museum of the University of Münster houses one of the largest collections of models of ancient monuments, sites and sanctuaries.
+This collection provides a striking illustration of the reconstructed appearance of buildings, squares and ‘forests of statues’.
+Particular mention must be made here of the Korfsmeyer Collection, as this itself constitutes a cultural monument, as it were.
+Furthermore, the unusual scale of 1:100 enhances the clarity of the displays.
+In particular, the models of the great sanctuaries at Olympia and Delphi, or the Athenian Agora as the ‘cradle of democracy’, bring ancient travel accounts to life in combination with excavation findings and enable a holistic approach to Greek and Roman cultural history.